Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Dreame L Series Overview

-The Dreame L series has three generations, the L10s, the L20, and the L40.
+The Dreame L series has five generations, the L10s, the L20, the L40, the L40s, and the L50.
 The L10s has six members, and this generation is the trickiest to understand.
 We will try to simplify it for you here.
 The naming conventions listed above are important to understanding the L10s series.

 All models in the L series except for the L10s Pro Gen 2 have an auto empty dustbin (the L10s Pro Gen 2 has no dock, only a charger), and the L10s Plus is the only robot with a dock that does not have automated mop washing.
 All L models with mop maintenance (an ‘Ultra’ dock) include Auto Detergent Dispensing.